Importance of Punjabi Language!!

 - The most prominent feature of modern Punjabi is its three types of vowel system, which has high, medium, and low vowels.
 From phonetics, they can be described as high-fluctuations, mid-fluctuations, and very low-outline modalities, which are experienced on two continuous letters.

-- The second greatest feature is a large number of words in it, especially the names of ancient places and the nouns and adjectives originating from them, and the vowel (the sound pronounced from the top of the tongue folded to the palate).
+- The second greatest feature is the large number of words in it, especially the names of ancient places and the nouns and adjectives originating from them, and the vowel (the sound pronounced from the top of the tongue folded to the palate).
 Most of such words are found in Western Pura-Aryan civilizations.

 - The oldest compositions in Punjabi are of the Nath Yogi period.
-Which dates from the ninth to fourteenth centuries, when Punjab was the main center of social, religious movements.
+Which dates from the ninth to fourteenth centuries, when Punjab was the main centre of social, religious movements.
 In terms of texture, the language of these compositions is near Sauraseni Apabhramsa, although the colloquial language and the lingua franca have a profound influence on vocabulary and rhythm.

 - Sufi saints led the most important linguistic and cultural movement between the 11th and 14th centuries.
 He was like a yogi in emphasizing the existential ideology against mainstream orthodoxy.
 Was a yogi in classical Brahminism and Sufi in orthodox Islam.
 The change in language was more widespread.
 Yogis were employed only within the Indian religious tradition, so their language continued to be enriched by unfriendly form and constitution.
 Sufis had to start everything in a new way, aside from the spiritual tones of Persian vocabulary, Sufis established their linguistic teachings at the most popular folk level.
 In many ways, he was the first poet of the Punjabi language, who continued in the Yogi tradition of literature and entered every dimension of the mental, spiritual, and social life of Punjab.